aboyce/aws/specifics/Kinesis.md

 You can build custom applications that process or analyse streaming data for specialised needs.
 You can add various types of data such as clickstreams, application logs, and social media to a Kinesis data stream from hundreds of thousands of sources.

 Data is sent to steams and stored in shards.
 Default storage is 24 hours but can be up to 7 days.
+Long term data retention greater than 7 days and up to 365 days lets you reprocess old data for use cases such as algorithm back testing, data store backfills, and auditing.
 You can then pass this data onto consumers.
 Can attach up to 20 consumers per stream, each with its own dedicated read throughput.
 It will scale automatically by default.

 They synchronously replicates data across three AZs.